alan-turing-institute/AutisticaCitizenScience/project-management/Technical Docs/development-tools.md

 ## Training so far

-*The list below represents the list of external training that the fujtisu development team may have undertaken*
+*The list below represents the list of external training that the Fujitsu development team may have undertaken*

 ### Django